A$AP Rocky’s Verdict Is Due Today After Being Held In A Swedish Jail For Weeks

 Rap star A$AP Rocky is finally getting a verdict today after being held in a Swedish jail for around a month, as reported by The Daily Mail.
 The musician was first arrested after getting into an altercation with a man who allegedly kept harassing the star.
 If found guilty of assault, he could face up to two years in prison.

 The rapper arrived in Stockholm District Court wearing a dark suit, eschewing the prison attire he had previously worn.
-However, the judge the session opened by saying that the verdict could take up to a week to decide, meaning only more jail time for the 30-year-old.
+However, the judge opened the session by saying that the verdict could take up to a week to decide, meaning only more jail time for the 30-year-old.
 He is being held as the star is considered by Sweden to be a flight risk.

-The final court session included testimony from two witness of the fight, as well as testimony from a friend of A$AP Rocky’s accuser.
+The final court session included testimony from two witnesses of the fight, as well as testimony from a friend of A$AP Rocky’s accuser.

 The rapper, whose real name is Rakim Mayers, has said that he acted in self-defense.
 He is pleading not guilty of the charges.
 A$AP Rocky testified that the accuser had consistently harassed the famous star to the point that he felt “scared.”
 He also said that he only threw the plaintiff to the ground after the plaintiff had attacked his bodyguard.